Research Objectives

 Research Program Structure

-This translational program is composed of four hypothesis-driven research projects, three core resources, the Career Enhancement Program and the Developmental Research Program.
+This translational program is composed of three hypothesis-driven research projects, three shared core resources, the Career Enhancement Program, and the Developmental Research Program.
 Below we provide a synopsis of our program goals and structure.
-For more detailed information on this collaborative research program between Johns Hopkins University and University of Pennsylvania, please visit our research overview page.
+Researchers from this program at both Johns Hopkins University and the University of Pennsylvania work closely to align and join their efforts in all three research projects of this SPORE.

 Current Projects